DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase_quoFEM.md

 **Sang-Ri Yi and** <br/>
 **Aakash Bangalore Satish - SimCenter, UC Berkeley**

 This use-case outlines a Bayesian updating framework that integrates probabilistic calibration of a soil constitutive model and probabilistic prediction of lateral spreading due to seismic liquefaction.
-To accomplish this, the SimCenter **quoFEM** tool and SimCenter UQ backend applications are utilized alongside a collection of jupyter notebooks that enhance the functionality of quoFEM within the DesignSafe infrastructure.
+To accomplish this, the SimCenter **quoFEM** tool and SimCenter UQ backend applications are utilized alongside a collection of jupyter notebooks that enhance the functionality of quoFEM within the DesignSafe infrastructure [1].

 [Simulation on DS - OpenSees](https://www.designsafe-ci.org/rw/workspace/#!/OpenSees::Simulation){target=_blank}<br/>
 [Jupyter notebooks on DS Juypterhub](https://www.designsafe-ci.org/rw/workspace/#!/Jupyter::Analysis){target=_blank}<br/>